|Nishaan Sandhu, Herbalist, Aromatherapist,|

-What a year this has been!
-When I signed on with the Institute for my certification in Dynamic Eating Psychology and Mind Body Nutrition last year, I knew it would compliment the herb, aromatherapy, whole foods nutrition and body image coaching sessions I've shared since 2008.
+When I signed on with the Institute for my certification in Dynamic Eating Psychology and Mind Body Nutrition, I knew it would compliment the herb, aromatherapy, whole foods nutrition and self-care coaching sessions I've shared since 2008.

-What I did not know is just how deeply Life changing and empowering this work would actually be for clients who are already seeing positive Life changes and results.
+What I did not know is just how deeply Life changing and empowering this work would actually be for both myself and clients.
+What a joy to experience and witness!

 This certification in Eating Psychology allows me to offer you a deeper dive into healing support of immunity disorders, digestive disorders, weight loss, fatigue, body image challenges, anxiety, depression and more.